goofy5752/StockExchangeApp/README.md

 `dotnet restore`

-**Note**: The Price Service does not use a database, so you do not need to update any database connection strings or run migrations for this service.
+**Note**: The Price Service does not use a database, so you need not update any database connection strings or run migrations for this service.

 ##### Step 4: Run the Price Service